22-120/Horizons/README.md

 # Horizons
-Python applications for final project of general astronomy class in KSA.
+Python applications for term project of general astronomy class in KSA.